 About Matt Kenseth

-During his 16-year Sprint Cup career Matt Kenseth has qualified for the Chase for the Cup in nine of its 10 seasons, and he boasts an International Race of Champions (IROC) title from 2004.
-Kenseth has visited victory lane in the Cup series on 31 occasions, scored 138 top-five finishes, 248 top-10 finishes, 11 poles and took home the 2003 Sprint Cup Series Championship to become Roush Fenway Racing’s first Cup champion.
-Matt has also collected 28 wins in NASCAR’s Nationwide series, along with 16 poles in his 264 races in the series.
+During his 17-year Sprint Cup career Matt Kenseth has qualified for the Chase for the Cup in 10 of its 11 seasons, and he boasts an International Race of Champions (IROC) title from 2004.
+Kenseth has visited victory lane in the Cup series on 31 occasions, scored 151 top-five finishes, 270 top-10 finishes, 13 poles and took home the 2003 Sprint Cup Series Championship to become Roush Fenway Racing’s first Cup champion.
+Kenseth has also collected 29 wins in NASCAR’s Xfinity Series including the series’ season-finale event at Homestead in 2014.
+Kenseth has earned 135 top-five finishes, 197 top-ten finishes, and 16 poles in his 283 starts in the series.

 Born and raised in Cambridge, Kenseth began his racing career at the age of 16, winning his first feature event in only his third race.
 By the age of 19, Kenseth was racing against the likes of Dick Trickle, Ted Musgrave, and Rich Bickle in the Wisconsin late model ranks.
 With a win in LaCrosse, Wis., Kenseth set a new record for being the youngest winner in ARTGO Challenge Series history, a distinction previously held by his future teammate Mark Martin.